Totalus/object-storage-client/Readme.md

 # Send file content to stdout
 client.object_download('my-object.txt', sys.stdout.buffer)
 ```

 Refer to [`ObjectStorageClient.py`](./src/ObjectStorageClient.py) for the full list of available methods and their description.

 ## Adding storage backend

-To add new storage backends, you simply need to subclass the ObjectStorageClient class and implement the abstract methods.
+To add new storage backends, subclass the `ObjectStorageClient` class and implement the abstract methods.
 The constructor of the subclass can be used to set the credentials.